 Cabbage- Each 22-calorie cup of cabbage is loaded with sulforaphane, a chemical that increases your body’s production of the enzymes that disarm cell-damaging, cancer-causing free radicals.

 Fruits- when eaten raw can specifically target and cleanse the lymphatic fluids which is extremely important when you are fighting cancer.
 They contain antioxidants, flavonoids, and anthocyanins that can prevent an reverse cellular damage and reduce overall inflammation.
-Some powerful fruits to include are: berries such as blueberries, blackberries, strawberries, raspberries, cranberries, grapes (yes, grapes are classified as berries), etc, and these can be eaten in unlimited amounts.
-Others cancer-fighters to include are cherries, pomegranates, cantaloupe, watermelon, lemons, limes, and oranges.
+Some powerful fruits to include are: blueberries, blackberries, strawberries, raspberries, cranberries, grapes, cherries, pomegranates, cantaloupe, watermelon, lemons, limes, and oranges.
 Fruits are very easily digested and should be eaten separately from your main meals, or they can easily be blended into smoothies.
 Fruits should be eaten about 1/2 hour before your regular measl to keep them separate, one way to do this is to start your day with a big bowl of fresh fruit.

 Kale- is a rich source of organosulfur compounds, which have been shown to reduce the risk of many cancers, especially one of the most deadly, cancer of the colon.
 The cancer-protective compounds in kale have thus been the subject of intense research, particularly their role in blocking the growth of cancer cells and inducing cancer cell death (apoptosis).